-My next workshops on Mindful Art making at Hamilton House, Bristol will be on Sundays 8th October and 5th November, from 10 - 1:
+My next workshops on Mindful Art making at Hamilton House, Bristol will begin in January.

 To book: https://bookwhen.com/gosketch